AssemblingTheFuture/zdynamics/content/pages/about/zenteno.md

     colors: colors-a
     elementId: ''
     title: What (I think that) I know to do?
-    subtitle: 'I do not consider myself an expert, but I enjoy what I do!'
+    subtitle: 'I do not consider myself an expert, but I really enjoy what I do!'
     actions: []
     items:
       - question: Soft Skills